juxor/afaq/markdown/append133.md

 little wonder that Proudhon argued that:

-> _"Even charitable institutions serve the ends of those in authority marvellously well.
+> _"Even charitable institutions serve the ends of those in authority marvellously well. _

 >

-> "Charity is the strongest chain by which privilege and the Government, bound to protect them, holds down the lower classes.
-With charity, sweeter to the heart of men, more intelligible to the poor man than the abstruse laws of Political Economy, one may dispense with justice."_ [**The General Idea of the Revolution**, pp. 69-70]
+> _"Charity is the strongest chain by which privilege and the Government, bound to protect them, holds down the lower classes.
+With charity, sweeter to the heart of men, more intelligible to the poor man than the abstruse laws of Political Economy, one may dispense with justice."_ [**General Idea of the Revolution**, pp. 69-70]

 As noted, the right-libertarian (passing) acknowledgement of poverty does not